ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssl.md

-# Obtain SSL Certificates
+# Obtain an SSL Certificate

-Because we have a qualified domain name hooked up to our server, we'll be able to obtain an SSL certificate.
+In the last step, we hooked up a qualified domain name to our JupyterHub server.
+So now we'll be able to obtain an SSL certificate that goes with the specific domain.
 I followed [this presentation](https://www.slideshare.net/willingc/jupyterhub-tutorial-at-jupytercon) to install **certbot**, a program used to generate SSL certificates.

 [TOC]

 ## Install and run certbot

-We'll use certbot to obtain a standalone SSL certificate.
+We'll use [certbot](https://certbot.eff.org/) to obtain a standalone SSL certificate for our JupyterHub server.

-But wait- we need to make sure that port 80 is open on the ufw firewall.
+**But wait**- we need to make sure that port 80 is open on the ufw firewall.
 If port 80 is closed, cirtbot won't be able to verify that our domain name is correctly configured.
 So before running cirtbot, make sure to open port 80.

 ```text
 $ sudo ufw allow 80